dortania/OpenCore-Install-Guide/extras/troubleshooting.md

+# Troubleshooting OpenCore

-# Converting Clover config to OpenCore
+## Converting Clover config to OpenCore

 * While still a work in progress, see [Clover2OC](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/blob/master/clover-conversion) for more info.
 This section is useful for laptop users as well since commonly used properties have been translated over.

-# Stuck on "no vault provided!"
+## Stuck on "no vault provided!"

 Turn the following off under `Misc -> Security`:
 * `RequireSignature`